 Finance theory in equilibrium economics is based on the random-walk model of stock prices.
-However, there is a more general scenario: a mixed process with random noise and deterministic patterns, including the possibility of deterministic chaos.
+However, there is a more general scenario: a mixed process with random noise and deterministic pattern, including a possibility of deterministic chaos.

 Chaos is widely found in the fields of physics, chemistry, and biology.
-But the existence of economic chaos is still an open issue (Barnett and Chen 1988; Brock and Sayers 1989; Ramsey, Sayers, and Rothman 1990; DeCoster and Mitchell 1991, 1994; Barnett et al. 1994).
-Trends, noise, and time evolution caused by structural changes are the main difficulties in economic time-series analysis.
-A more generalized spectral analysis is needed for testing economic chaos (Chen 1988, 1993).
+But the existence of economic chaos is still an open issue [Barnett and Chen 1988, Brock and Sayers 1989, Ramsey, Sayers, and Rothman 1990, DeCoster and Mitchell 1991, 1994, Barnett et. al. 1995].
+Trends, noise, and time evolution caused by structural changes are the main difficulties in economic time series analysis.
+A more generalized spectral analysis is needed for testing economic chaos [Chen 1988, 1993].

 Measurement cannot be separated from theory.
-There are two polar models in linear dynamics: white noise and harmonic cycles.
+There are two polar models in linear dynamics: white noise and harmonic cycle.
 Correlation analysis and spectral analysis are complementary tools in the stationary time-series analysis.
-White noise has a zero correlation and a flat spectrum, while a harmonic cycle has an infinite correlation and a sharp spectrum with zero width.
+White noise has a zero correlation and a flat spectrum while a harmonic cycle has an infinite correlation and a sharp spectrum with zero-width.
 Obviously, real data fall between these two extremes.

-A major challenge in economic time-series analysis is how to deal with time evolution.
-Econometric models, such as the ARCH and GARCH models with changing means and variances, are parametric models in the nonstationary stochastic approach (Engle 1982; Bollerslev 1986).
-A generalized spectral approach is more useful in studies of deterministic chaos (Chen 1993).
+A major challenge in economic time series analysis is how to deal with time evolution.
+Econometric models, such as the ARCH and GARCH models with a changing mean and variance are parametric models in the nonstationary stochastic approach [Engle 1982, Bollerslev 1986].
+A generalized spectral approach is more useful in studies of deterministic chaos [Chen 1993].

 It is known that a stationary stochastic process does not have a stationary or continuous instantaneous frequency in time-frequency representation.
-Therefore, we do not use the terms "stationary" and "nonstationary," which are familiar in the stochastic approach.
+Therefore, we do not use the terms stationary and nonstationary which are familiar in a stochastic approach.
 A new representation will introduce some conceptual changes.
-There are many fundamental differences between a nonlinear deterministic approach and a linear stochastic approach, including time scales, observation references, and testing philosophy.
+There are many fundamental differences between a nonlinear deterministic approach and a linear stochastic approach including time scales, observation references, and testing philosophy.

-From the view of theoretical studies, the discrete-time white chaos generated by nonlinear difference equations is tractable in analytic mathematics, and compatible with the optimization rationality (Day and Benhabib 1980; Benhabib 1990).
-From the needs of empirical analysis, the continuous-time color chaos generated by nonlinear differential equations is more capable of describing business cycles than white chaos, since their erratic fluctuations and recurrent patterns can be characterized by nonlinear oscillations with irregular amplitude and a narrow frequency (color) band in the spectrum (Chen 1988, 1993; Zarnowitz 1993).
+From the view of theoretical studies, the discrete-time white chaos generated by nonlinear difference equations is tractable in analytic mathematics and compatible with the optimization rationality [Day and Benhabib 1980, Benhabib 1990].
+From the needs of empirical analysis, the continuous-time color chaos generated by nonlinear differential equations is more capable of describing business cycles than white chaos, because their erratic fluctuations and recurrent pattern can be characterized by nonlinear oscillations with irregular amplitude and a narrow frequency (color) band in spectrum [Chen 1988, 1993; Zarnowitz 1993].

-We introduce the time-frequency representation as a nonparametric approach of generalized spectral analysis for the evolutionary time series (Qian and Chen 1996).
-The Wigner distribution in quantum mechanics and the Gabor representation in communication theory were pioneered by two Nobel laureate physicists (Wigner 1933; Gabor 1948).
-Applied scientists in signal processing have made fundamental progress in developing efficient algorithms of time-frequency distribution series (Qian and Chen 1994a,b, 1996).
-These are powerful tools in our studies of economic chaos (Chen 1994, 1995, 1996).
+We introduce the time-frequency representation as a non-parametric approach of generalized spectral analysis for the evolutionary time series [Qian and Chen 1996].
+The Wigner distribution in quantum mechanics and the Gabor representation in communication theory were pioneered by two Nobel laureate physicists [Wigner 1933, Gabor 1948].
+Applied scientists in signal processing have made fundamental progress in developing efficient algorithms of time-frequency distribution series [Qian and Chen 1994 a,b, 1996].
+These are powerful tools in our studies of economic chaos [Chen 1994,1995,1996].